VolpeUSDOT/NPS_Backcountry/README.md

 To facilitate running this code locally, use RStudio and launch the code by double-clicking `NPS_Backcountry.Rproj`.
 This will ensure the working directory is set to the location of this project.

+This version moves site type to a fixed effect, while leaving the sites themselves as random effects.

 #### Compatibility

 These scripts have been tested on Windows 10, R 3.6.2, with the latest version of RStudio (recommended but not required), as well as on Windows Server 2012R2, R 3.5.3, RStudio 1.2.1335.